scottwang0603/EMS/README.md

 This is a demo for employee management system.
 Frontend is based on React and backend is based on Spring Boot.
 Spring Boot APIs are used to exchange data between frontend and backend.

-As an user, you can add/update department.
+As a user, you can add/update department.
 Then, add an employee and assign to one department entry.

 Data fields of employee and department can be updated.